 Bryant, McKinnon, Strong, and Thompson have all branched out beyond SNL into individual starring roles.
 Thompson, who’s had the longest run on the sketch comedy, now leads his own sitcom, Kenan, for which he recently earned an Emmy nomination (along with his Supporting Actor nomination for SNL).
-McKinnon is set to portray Carole Baskin in Peacock’s true crime series Joe Exotic.
+McKinnon is set to portray Carole Baskin in Peacock’s true crime series Joe Exotic, and will film in Australia for three months for it.
 Strong and Bryant were absent for multiple episodes of season 46 to film Schmigadoon! and Shrill season three, respectively.
 Pete Davidson, who fueled exit rumors last month, has also slowly made a name for himself outside SNL.
 Last year, he co-wrote and starred in The King Of Staten Island.
 He will next appear in James Gunn’s The Suicide Squad, the thriller Bodies, Bodies, Bodies, and a rom-com called Meet Cute opposite Kaley Cuoco.

-If these longtime favorites leave SNL before season 47, they’d pass the baton to featured players like Emmy nominee Bowen Yang, Ego Nwodim, and Chloe Fineman.
+A recent Variety article revealed that SNL creator and producer Lorne Michaels was convincing veteran cast members to stay not just for one more season, but for a few more, at least until the landmark season 50.This includes granting flexibility so they can pursue projects outside of the sketch series.
+If these longtime favorites do leave SNL before season 47, they’d pass the baton to featured players like Emmy nominee Bowen Yang, Ego Nwodim, and Chloe Fineman.
 Of course, there are also dependable repertory players like Chris Redd, Beck Bennett, Mikey Day, and Alex Moffat.
 They haven’t addressed their futures on or beyond SNL as much.
 That doesn’t necessarily mean anything, but any of them could follow in the footsteps of Leslie Jones, who left in 2019 after five seasons.

 While we wait for more information, we’ll be keeping you updated on who will be back to walk the hallowed halls of 30 Rock for season 47.